Keep your cloud close for critical recovery

 Some things you should consider in how you choose your cloud backup provider include:

 Security This continues to be a top IT concern and is intrinsically linked with cloud services.
 Whether for malicious reasons or just to see if they can, the number of successful breaches of IT systems of large organisations is on the rise.
 If your backup is in the cloud, what steps are in place to keep it separate and secure from your production environment?
-If you use an international cloud provider, which laws
+If you use an international cloud provider, which laws are applicable?

 Legislation Locally hosted services are governed by New Zealand law, which means you know which laws apply to your cloud service.
 Services hosted offshore, however, will be governed by the laws of some other jurisdiction and this can expose you to significant risks with no comeback.